RMerl/asuswrt-merlin.ng/release/src/router/tor/doc/HACKING/CodingStandards.md

 base your bugfix branch on the "maint" branch for the first supported series that has that bug.
 (As of June 2013, we're supporting 0.2.3 and later.)

-If you're working on a new feature, base it on the master branch.
+If you're working on a new feature, base it on the main branch.
 If you're working on a new feature and it will take a while to implement and/or you'd like to avoid the possibility of unrelated bugs in Tor while you're implementing your feature, consider branching off of the latest maint- branch.